Collective plasma effects of electron-positron pairs in beam-driven QED cascades: Pair deceleration and pair reflection

-The particle reflection threshold is very important in probing the collective pair effects because the pair particle mass reaches their minimum value as they stop longitudinally.
-Since plasma dynamics is manifested through plasma frequency $\omega_p$ which is proportional to $\sqrt{n_p/\gamma}$, achieving lower particle energy is equally important with higher particle density.
+The particle reflection threshold is very important for probing the collective pair effects because the pair particle mass reaches their minimum value as they stop longitudinally.
+Since plasma dynamics is manifested through plasma frequency $\omega_p$ which is proportional to $\sqrt{n_p/\gamma}$, achieving lower particle energy is equally important with achieving higher particle density.
 Thus, we plot the parameter $n_p/\gamma$ in Fig.~\ref{evo}(b).
-The red curve shows that the parameter $n_p/\gamma$ continues to increase even after the pair density reaches its peak value $n_p= 3.28\times 10^{22} \,\mathrm{cm}^{-3}$ at $t=\unit[0.18]{ps}$.
-The pair momentum $p_x$ and $p_y$ decreases to its minimum value at $t=\unit[0.2]{ps}$ when $n_p/\gamma$ reaches its peak value of $2.67\times10^{20}\,\mathrm{cm}^{-3}$ at $t=\unit[0.2]{ps}$.
-Thus, the beneficial synchrotron radiation, which keeps reducing the pair energy, outweighs the density increase between $t=0.18\, \mathrm{ps}$ and $t=0.2\, \mathrm{ps}$ until finally the latter effect dominates.
+The red curve with circle markers shows that the parameter $n_p/\gamma$ continues to increase even after the pair density reaches its peak value $n_p= 3.28\times 10^{22} \,\mathrm{cm}^{-3}$ at $t=\unit[0.18]{ps}$.
+The pair momentum decreases to its minimum value at $t=\unit[0.2]{ps}$ when $n_p/\gamma$ reaches its peak value of $2.67\times10^{20}\,\mathrm{cm}^{-3}$ at $t=\unit[0.2]{ps}$.
+Thus, the beneficial synchrotron radiation, which keeps reducing the pair energy, outweighs the density decrease between $t=0.18\, \mathrm{ps}$ and $t=0.2\, \mathrm{ps}$ until finally the latter process dominates.

 While the strong laser field causes the pairs to lose longitudinal momentum $p_x$, it at the same time increases the transverse momentum $p_y$.
 The maximum value of $p_y$ is identical to local laser amplitude $a_0$ due to conservation of canonical momentum.
-Therefore, the minimum pair gamma factor is equal to the laser amplitude $\gamma=a_0$ provided that the particle reflection threshold condition Eq.~(\ref{eqn:reflection}) is satisfied.
-This is evident in Fig.~\ref{dens}(d) and (f) which shows a minimum gamma factor of $\gamma\lesssim100$.
+Therefore, the minimum pair Lorentz factor is equal to the laser amplitude $\gamma=a_0$ provided that the particle reflection threshold condition Eq.~(\ref{eqn:reflection}) is satisfied.
+This is evident in Fig.~\ref{dens}(d) and (f) which shows a minimum Lorentz factor of $\gamma\lesssim100$.
 Note that the particle reflection may happen behind the laser peak if we consider the finite time of particle deceleration by synchrotron radiation.